2

 Job description

-WTAE-TV, the ABC affiliate in Pittsburgh, PA has an opening for a part-time Broadcast Production Assistant.
+WMUR-TV, the ABC affiliate in Manchester, NH, has an opening for a Part-Time Broadcast Production Assistant.
 We are looking for a team player who understands the flexible schedule that the broadcast industry requires to join our production crew.
-You will be responsible for operating teleprompter related to live broadcasts and post-production.
-You will work to guarantee a successful broadcast is produced.
-You will report to the News Operations Manager.
+You will be responsible for operating cameras, teleprompter, audio-board, graphics and video equipment related to live broadcasts and post-production.
+You will work with our production team to guarantee a successful broadcast is produced.

 Responsibilities